-Improved sleep may improve exercise durationAugust 23rd, 2013 in Health /
+Improved sleep may improve exercise durationAugust 23, 2013 in Medicine & Health / Health

 (HealthDay)—The length of an individual's sleep appears to influence their participation level in exercise the next day, according to a small study published in the August issue of the Journal of Clinical Sleep Medicine.